chaos/netroot/README.md

+### netroot

-*nfsroot* is a package designed to help make Linux root file system images network-bootable and sharable by many clients.
-It was designed for the CHAOS Linux distribution (now renamed to TOSS) for clusters, developed at Lawrence Livermore National Laboratory, but will work with other Red Hat Enterprise Linux derived distros.
+*netroot* is a package for dracut modules and /boot management utilities for network root file systems.
+It was designed for the TOSS Linux distribution for clusters, developed at Lawrence Livermore National Laboratory, but will work with other Red Hat Enterprise Linux derived distros.

-*nfsroot* distinguishes itself from other tools for managing diskless clusters by restricting itself to things that can be done by a package installed within the root image, e.g.:
+*netroot* distinguishes itself from other tools for managing diskless clusters by restricting itself to things that can be done by a package installed within the root image.
+It does not concern itself with other aspects such as server-side setup and configuration management.

-* management of initramfs images in /boot (leveraging dracut) and pxelinux boot options
-* making a shared, read-only root file system usable using selectable methods (unionfs, aufs, bind-mounts, etc)
-* hook for saving kdump vmcore images to NFS
-* hook for configuration management before init starts

-The goal is that one can install the *nfsroot* RPM into a root image and presto, it becomes bootable and sharable given appropriate server configuration.

-*nfsroot* leaves the root server configuration and configuration management within the image to your superior mental prowess.
-This minimalist design is intended for sites (like ours) that already have procedures and techniques in place for managing these subsystems and don't want a diskless solution to help.
+This minimalist design is intended for sites (like ours) that already have procedures and techniques in place for managing these subsystems and do not necessarily want their diskless solution to help.

-*nfsroot version 4* will run on TOSS 3  (RHEL 7 based), _in development_.

-*nfsroot version 3* runs on CHAOS 5/TOSS 2  (RHEL 6 based), _feature-frozen_.

-*nfsroot version 2* ran on CHAOS 4/TOSS 1 (RHEL 5 based), _end-of-life_.

-*nfsroot version 1* ran on CHAOS 3 (RHEL 4 based), _end-of-life_.
+### support

+Please open any issues in the *netroot* github issue tracker.

+### history

+*netroot* is derived from the [nfsroot](https://github.com/chaos/nfsroot) project.
+In RHEL 7, decent _stateless_ root support made *nfsroot* unnecessary to support root over NFS ; however we wanted to experiment with root over network block device, specifically [9nbd](https://github.com/chaos/9nbd), and retain the rather handy `configpxe` scripts for managing `pxelinux.conf` within the root image.

+Hence *netroot* is a stripped down and renamed version of *nfsroot*, ported to RHEL 7.